Bradpk/my-pseudocode/pseudocode.md

         - A single button (on/off)
         - A display panel with a button that lights up when pressed
         - Checks whether a selection has been made
-        - Tracks Floor Location Of Itself
+        - Tracks floor location of itself

   ### Control Panel
         - An array of buttons corisponding to different floors